-Getting rid of bacteria and germs in the air is a job for HEPA.
+Getting rid of bacteria and germs in the air is a job for a HEPA filter.
 Well-known in the world of air purification technology, “high efficiency particulate air” filters are pleated mechanical filters that physically capture particles from circulating air.

-The key with HEPA, carbon filters, UV light, bi-polar ionization, and any other air purifier is to ensure it has been independently tested.
-You shouldn’t have to take the company’s word for how well it works, because this precise tech needs to be expertly manufactured to perform well.
+The key to a HEPA filter, carbon filter, UV light, bi-polar ionization, and any other air purifier is to ensure it has been independently tested.
+You shouldn't have to take the company's word for how well it works, because this precise tech needs to be expertly manufactured to perform well.